 If you’re out and about in the car and are in need of a break, why not drop in on one of our special places.

 Lots of our places are near to the main routes but a million miles away from the rush and congestion of the motorways.
-Download our map of some of Britain's busiest escape routes to see how close our places actually are.

 You'll discover peaceful places where you can enjoy a complete change of pace, see an amazing house in a beautiful setting and even indulge in a slice of cake or a cream tea.

 Off exit 14 M11 - approximately 10 miles / 11 minutes

 Recharge your batteries in the beautiful 46-hectare garden, with its working water mill, wildlife discovery area and one of the finest collections of historic garden statues in the country.
 You can try delicious, home-cooked food, made with fresh, local ingredients, in the tranquil setting of Redwoods restaurant.

 The house contains paintings, furniture and silver in the unique collection of the last occupant, plus one of our largest collection of clocks.